ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

 1. Choose the location in which you want the service instance to be deployed.
 Currently,  **us-south** and **eu-de** are the only supported regions.
 1. Select a plan.
 Currently, **Standard Serverless for Apache Spark** is the only supported serverless plan.
 1. Configure the instance by entering a name of your choice, selecting a resource group and adding tags.
 1. Select the default Spark runtime.
-Currently only `Spark 3.1` is available.
+You can choose between Spark 3.1 and Spark 3.3  runtimes.
 The runtime pre-installs the spatio-temporal, data skipping and Paquet modular encryption packages by default.
 1. Select the {{site.data.keyword.cos_full_notm}} instance from your account that you want to use as the `instance home` to store instance related data.
 1. Add Spark configuration values to override default Apache Spark settings.
 1. Click **Create** to provision the service instance in the background.